oracle/graal/docs/tools/vscode/graalvm/README.md

 4. Select the **Launch VisualVM & Java 8+ Application** launch configuration in the Run and Debug activity.
 Use the Start Debugging or Run Without Debugging action to start the current project.

-While the project is starting, the Process node in VisualVM pane displays project name with a "pid pending" label.
+While the project is starting, the Process node in VisualVM pane displays the project name with a "pid pending" label.
 Once the project process starts, the Process node is updated to show its process ID (PID) and the action defined in step 3 is performed.

 > Note: This feature was introduced with the GraalVM 21.2.0 release.
 Please make sure to get the latest GraalVM Tools for Java extension from the VS Code Marketplace, preferably by downloading the [GraalVM Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm-pack).